Sanglorian/orcus/Orcus Advanced Options - current.md

 | 9    | Radiant     | Topaz      |
 | 10   | Thunder     | Spinel     |

+### Ring of Warmth

+*Level 1*

+While wearing this ring, you have resistance to fire damage 2.
+In addition, you and everything you wear and carry are unharmed by temperatures as low as -50 degrees Fahrenheit.

+### Ring of Water Walking

+*Level 7*

+While wearing this ring, you can stand on and move across any liquid surface as if it were solid ground.

+### Ring of X-ray Vision

+*Level 7*

+While wearing this ring, you can use a swift action to speak its command word.
+When you do so, you can see into and through solid matter for 1 minute.
+This vision has a radius of 6 squares.
+To you, solid objects within that radius appear transparent and don't prevent light from passing through them.
+The vision can penetrate 1 foot of stone, 1 inch of common metal, or up to 3 feet of wood or dirt.
+Thicker substances block the vision, as does a thin sheet of lead.

 ## Feet Items

 ### Boots of Feather Falling